The Vendi Score: A Diversity Evaluation Metric for Machine Learning: Are We Measuring Diversity Correctly in ML?

-\parhead{Are we measuring diversity correctly in \gls{ML}?} Several existing metrics for diversity rely on a reference distribution or dataset, which is limiting.
+Several existing metrics for diversity rely on a reference distribution or dataset.
 These reference-based metrics define diversity in terms of coverage of the reference.
 They assume access to an embedding function--such as a pretrained Inception model~\citep{szegedy2016rethinking}--that maps samples to real-valued vectors.
 One example of a reference-based metric is \gls{FID}~\citep{heusel2017gans}, which measures the Wasserstein-2 distance between two Gaussian distributions, one Gaussian fit to the embeddings of the reference sample and another one fit to the embeddings of the sample to be evaluated for diversity. \gls{FID} was originally proposed for evaluating image \glspl{GAN} but has since been applied to text~\citep{cifka2018eval} and molecules~\citep{preuer2018frechet} using domain-specific neural network encoders. ~\citet{sajjadi2018assessing} proposed a two-metric evaluation paradigm using precision and recall, with precision measuring quality and recall measuring diversity in terms of coverage of the reference distribution.
 Several other variations of precision and recall have been proposed~\citep{kynkaanniemi2019improved,simon2019revisiting,naeem2020reliable}.
-Compared to these approaches, the Vendi Score can measure diversity without relying on a reference distribution or dataset and is therefore more general.
+Compared to these approaches, the Vendi Score is a reference-free metric, measuring the intrinsic diversity of a set rather than the relationship to a reference distribution.
+This means that the Vendi Score should be used along side a quality metric, but can be applied in settings where there is no reference distribution.